 Owning a Vacation Home With Family

-In 2012, our family started talking about buying our own condo.
+In 2012, our family started talking about buying our condo.
 One that we could split with my parents and two brothers.
-Given our financial situation at the time, I wasn’t wild about the idea but decided to take the plunge anyway.
+Given our financial situation then, I wasn’t wild about the idea but decided to take the plunge anyway.
 Mostly because I knew it was always a dream of my mom to own a condo at the lake.

 In our situation, my parents funded the 20% down payment on the property.
 We then split the monthly payments with my parents, two brothers, and their partners.
 So far, this arrangement has worked out well, as my mom is the primary contact and decision-maker of the property.

 While everything has gone well with our arrangement, we haven’t had anyone pass away or request to get bought out for their share of the property.
 From what I hear, that’s when things can get ugly.
 Regardless, many arrangements wouldn’t have lasted as long as ours has already without issues.
 Below are five best practices you should consider if you decide to own a vacation home with your family.

 1) There MUST Be Trust

 Before heading into any arrangement such as this one, you must have 100% trust that everyone in the deal will act in the group’s best interest.
 I know that weird things happen when money is involved in family matters.
 If there is any indication of that potentially happening, it’s not the best idea to own a vacation home with family.

-Trust is something that you know you have deep down with your family members.
+You know you have trust deep down with your family members.
 If you indicate that anyone may try to act in their self-interest at some point, it’s probably not worth owning a vacation home together.
 But, even if that’s the case, there is always some risk of people changing, so you have to be comfortable with that risk going into the arrangement.

 2) Set Expectations Upfront